Taxi: Electric

-Other cities where taxi service is available with hybrid vehicles include Tokyo, London, Sydney, Rome and Singapore.
-Seoul introduced the first LPI hybrid taxi in December 2009.
-The internal combustion engine runs on liquefied petroleum gas (LPG) as a fuel.

 In 2010 Beijing, China introduced electric taxis.
 A trial run began in March 2010 with taxis being cheaper than their regular gasoline counterparts.

 International trade association

 The Taxicab, Limousine & Paratransit Association (TLPA) was established in 1917 in the United States, and is a non-profit trade association of and for the private passenger transportation industry.
 Today its membership spans the globe and includes 1,100 taxicab companies, executive sedan and limousine services, airport shuttle fleets, non-emergency medical transportation companies, and paratransit services.

 In April 2011, TLPA announced a nationwide "Transportation on Patrol" initiative.
 The TOP program gives local police departments the materials they need to train volunteer taxi drivers to be good witnesses and watch out for criminal behavior.

 Occupational hazards

 Taxicab drivers are at risk for homicide at a far higher rate than the general working population in the United States (7.4 per 100,000 and 0.37 per 100,000, respectively).
 In efforts to reduce homicides, bulletproof partitions were introduced in many taxicabs in the 1990s, and in the 21st century, security cameras were added to many taxicabs.
 Security cameras have been shown to be more effective when implemented by cities and not taxicab companies.
 Cab drivers also work together to protect one another both from physical threats and passengers who refuse to pay.

 Also, in some countries, it is reported that taxi drivers involve in more unsafe driving behaviors.
 Taxi drivers' feelings about their occupation, including traffic chaos, social prestige, economic pressure, and job satisfaction, may impact on the subsequent driving behaviors.